JonatanHogild/FreeIPA_for_virtual_environment/README.md

 > This is intended for learning, testing, and experimentation.
 The emphasis is not on security or creating an operational environment suitable for production.

 ## Scope and Limitations
-- Many FreeIPA features have been left out here, so think of this as an introductory project.
+- Many FreeIPA features have not been covered here, so think of this as an introductory project.
-- This lab uses a one-server setup.
-In a real setting, we would want redundancy in cases where the FreeIPA-server goes down.
+- This project uses a one-server setup.
+In a real setting, we want redundancy in cases where the FreeIPA-server goes down.
 This is outside the scope of this project but can be accomplished using [replication](https://www.freeipa.org/page/V4/Replica_Setup).
-- This project is limited to a single physical machine, so certain aspects of this project will not apply to high availability environments.
 - Instructions may become outdated as software updates; always verify with the official documentation.

 ## Environment